gradle/gradle/design-docs/incremental-build.md

 - Performance gains will be measured from existing performance tests. ✔︎
 - Expect existing test coverage will cover behavior of input/output snapshotting and file collection operations. ✔︎

+## Story: Changes to reduce byte/char array allocations and array copying

+- Just do it

+## Story: Changes for adjusting collection sizes when final size is known

+- Just do it

 ## Story: Add caching to Specs returned from PatternSet.getAsSpecs()

 Evaluating patterns is a hotspot in directory scanning.
 The default excludes patterns